Azure/azure-sdk-for-python/sdk/identity/azure-identity/TROUBLESHOOTING.md

 ## Troubleshoot WAM+MSA login issues

-When using `InteractiveBrowserCredential`, by default, only the Microsoft Entra account is listed:
+When using brokered authentication via the `azure-identity-broker` package on Windows, `InteractiveBrowserBrokerCredential` only lists Microsoft Entra accounts by default:

 ![MSA Microsoft Entra only](./images/MSA1.png)

-If you choose "Use another account" and type in an MSA outlook.com account, it fails:
+If you choose "Use another account", and type in an MSA outlook.com account, it fails:

 ![Fail on use another account](./images/MSA2.png)

-Since azure-identity 1.15.0b1, you can set `enable_msa_passthrough`` to `True`, and MSA outlook.com accounts that are logged in to Windows are automatically listed:
+When constructing the credential, you can set the `enable_msa_passthrough` keyword argument to `True`, and MSA outlook.com accounts that are logged in to Windows are automatically listed:

 ![Enable MSA](./images/MSA3.png)